Rumeysakeskin/Conda-Jupyter-Docker/README.md

 ```

 #### Enter the URL in your local browser
-Open a browser from your local machine and navigate to `http://127.0.0.1:2222/tree` and enter your token specified in your terminal.
+Open a browser from your local machine and navigate to `http://127.0.0.1:2222/tree` or `127.0.0.1:2222/?token=${TOKEN}`
+ and enter your token specified in your terminal.